Eric Haase Player Props: Tigers vs. Orioles

-On Friday, Eric Haase (.385 batting average in his past 10 games, with a double, six walks and two RBI) and the Detroit Tigers face the Baltimore Orioles, whose starting pitcher will be Grayson Rodriguez.
-First pitch is at 6:40 PM ET.
+Eric Haase -- 2-for-3 with two RBI in his most recent game -- will be in action for the Detroit Tigers against the Baltimore Orioles, with Dean Kremer on the mound, on April 29 at 12:10 PM ET.

-He had two hits (going 2-for-3 with two RBI) in his most recent appearance against the Orioles.
+He strung together two hits (going 2-for-3 with two RBI) in his last game against the Orioles.

 Eric Haase Game Info & Props vs. the Orioles